flanagancd68/talmidimway/content/tour/hero2.md

 ### Spring 2023

-You’re invited you to join us on a 12 day, all-inclusive Israel Study Tour.
+You’re invited you to experience the holy land with us on a 12 day, all-inclusive Israel Study Tour.

-Israel has been called the "5th Gospel."
-It is here where God came down to earth in the form of a man, Jesus, who called his _talmidim_ (disciples) and taught them to follow His example: to live and die for us all.
+Israel has been called the "5th Gospel" because it is here where Jesus came down to earth, where He called His _talmidim_ (disciples) and where He taught them to follow His example: to love God with all our hearts and to love our neighbors as ourselves.

 "Homesick" Video:
 {{< vimeo 418114134 >}}